A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks: Data

+Two $H$ households (\#39 and \#51) were found not to contain any children 12 or under but contained children aged 13.
+This is likely to be due to their birthdays occurring in the period between the household's recruitment into the study and the day of the contact diary.
+Since these households were selected based on the presence of a child, we treated them no differently from other $H$ households in our diagnostics, though we modelled those actors' relations as we would ordinary 13-year-olds for consistency.

-\section{Additional Data Summaries}
+\subsection{Additional Data Summaries}

-Data summaries critical to the analysis were included in Section~\ref{sec:data-description} in the body of the article.
+Data summaries most critical to the analysis are included in Section~\ref{sec:data-description} in the body of the article.
 This appendix provides additional summaries and visualisations.

 Figure~\ref{fig:HE-hists} shows the distributions of household sizes and ages and genders of household members in the two datasets.
-Differences between the two are due to design, with individuals aged around 25 years are certainly underrepresented in the $H$ dataset (Panel~\subref{subfig:H-hists}), as they are unlikely to be parents nor children of parents of young children.
+Differences between the two are due to design, with individuals aged around 25 years certainly underrepresented in the $H$ dataset (Panel~\subref{subfig:H-hists}), as they are unlikely to be either parents or children of parents of children 12 or under.
 The members of the households in the $E$ dataset (Panel~\subref{subfig:E-hists}) are more representative of the population (though not completely so, as individuals living alone ($\nactors_\sampidx=1$) are excluded); but survey respondents (Panel~\subref{subfig:E-hists}, bottom) have a different age and gender distribution from $E$ household members in general, with females aged 25--55 years overrepresented and adolescents of both genders underrepresented.

+Densities of contacts in the households as a function of household size and subset ($H$, $\Ewc$, $\Enc$, respectively, $H$ dataset, households in $E$ dataset with a child at most 12, and $E$ dataset households without) are shown in Figure~\ref{fig:size-vs-dens}, along with sample sizes of each combination. $E$ households without a child differ systematically from those with a child ($H$ or $E$), and tend to be concentrated among smaller household sizes, whereas those with a child tend to have a size of around 4.
+Overall, all subsets show a negative relationship between household size and its density of contacts.
+This is as expected \citep{KrHa11a}.

 More household and structural summaries are provided in Table~\ref{tab:HE-misc}.